kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

     create: false
 ```

-Otherwise, you can try performing an installation of Gloo Edge that is scoped to a single namespace by including the following setting in your Helm values:
+Otherwise, you can try performing an installation of Gloo Gateway that is scoped to a single namespace by including the following setting in your Helm values:
 ```yaml
 global:
   glooRbac: